SamMed05/c-cpp-notes/docs/cpp/constants.md

 ## Uses

 A good way to use constants is when dealing with **magic numbers**.
-A magic numbers is a value that either has an unclear meaning or is used multiple times.
+A magic number is a value that either has an unclear meaning or is used multiple times.
 Magic numbers are difficult to update and they seemingly have no meaning, but if we give a name to those fixed values using a constant we can disambiguate them and updating the value becomes much easier.